 That was almost two years ago.
 Since then, the squirrels infesting her attic have been removed and the openings that let them in, along with the snow, have been closed.
 But Nelson continues to complain of problems with her unit at the Village Homes of Edinborough complex.

-Seemingly the attacks by squirrels can cost us dearly in terms of monetary value as well as human life.
+Seemingly innocuous attacks by squirrels can cost us dearly in terms of monetary value as well as human life.
 It is imperative that we take steps to control and contain this damage.
-Conventional methods of dealing with these creatures include the use of toxic chemical additives and trapping.
-Along the years each of these tried and tested methods have failed at some level due to a variety of reasons but not restricted to corrosion, adaptability of rodents, development of immunity to traditional poisons, etc.
+Conventional methods of dealing with these creatures include use of toxic chemical additives, trapping.
+Along the years each of these tried and tested methods have failed at some level due to a variety of reasons including but not restricted to corrosion, adaptability of rodents, development of immunity to traditional poisons, etc.

-The time has come to look for a better alternative; an effective and long-lasting solution.
-A sure shot and effective way of doing this are ensuring that these rodents are kept away from our attics for a long period of time.
+The time has come to look for a better alternative; an effective and long lasting solution.
+A sure shot and effective way of doing this is ensuring that these rodents are kept away from our attics.

 In our war against these four-legged terrorists, Rodrepel™ promises to be a reliable and promising weapon, making it our weapon of choice.